 The heroine, Circe, finds herself in a brutal world where she endures harsh treatment at first during the Hunt, where warriors claim their wives.
 She finds herself claimed by the king of that culture and she begins to learn about him and their culture, all the while thinking she would eventually return home the same way she came.
 Unfortunately, that doesn’t happen and she and the king begin to get more familiar with each other.
 I loved the dominant, obsessive and possessive nature of Lahn (the king).
 He was brilliant.
 And Circe was a little annoying at first, but I loved the way she put her foot down about certain things and the fact she didn’t hold on to anger unnecessarily.

 I loved everything about the turns and twists in their relationship – the expectations they had of each other, the demands they placed on each other.
 I loved both the hero and heroine, they complimented each other perfectly and loved seeing them stand together as one unit against the trials they faced.
 This book is LONG, 500+ pages, but it was a joy to read.
 However, it isn’t the first in the series.
-The first book gives you a better insight into Circe’s situation and features a fantastic alpha hero, however there were barriers to me enjoying that one.
-This one I enjoyed a lot more.
+The first book gives you a better insight into Circe’s situation and features a fantastic alpha hero, however this one I enjoyed more.
 For my full blissed-out, fangirl review, see here.

 Bad Billionaire by Julie Kriss (Contemporary Romance)